AshameTheDestroyer/Solitaire/README.md

 ### v4.
 Gameboard Designing
 The full design of the gameboard is now complete, I may have to tweak things later on though.

+### v5.
+Card Animations
+Added few animations to the cards being placed down one by one, and the deck when cards being drawn from, and they look neat!